Theoretical Foundations of Conformal Prediction: Computational shortcuts for full conformal prediction

 \section{Computational shortcuts for full conformal prediction}

-As we have seen, full conformal prediction is computationally expensive---for each possible value $y\in\cY$ of the test response $Y_{n+1}$, full conformal requires refitting the score function $s(\cdot;\cD^y_{n+1})$ (e.g., re-running a regression algorithm, in the case that our score function is of the form $s((x,y);\cD) = |y - \hf(x;\cD)|$).
-While this might be easy in the case that $\cY$ is a small finite set of possible labels, this becomes prohibitively expensive if $Y$ is categorical but has a large number of possible values, or even impossible if $Y$ is continuous, say, if $\cY=\R$.
+As we have seen, full conformal prediction is computationally expensive---for each possible value $y\in\cY$ of the test response $Y_{n+1}$, full conformal requires evaluating the score function $s(\cdot;\cD^y_{n+1})$, which generally requires refitting a model.
+For example, when the score function is of the form $s((x,y);\cD) = |y - \hf(x;\cD)|$, we must fit the model $\hf$ on many different datasets.
+While this might be easy in the case that $\cY$ is a small finite set of possible labels, this becomes prohibitively expensive if $Y$ is categorical but has a large number of possible values, or even impossible if $Y$ is continuous.

-In this section, we will focus on the case that $Y$ is continuous, so that $\cY=\R$.
+In this section, we will focus on the case $\cY=\R$.
 First we will examine some special cases where, due to the particular construction of the score, the full conformal prediction interval can be computed exactly.
 We will then turn to a general strategy that uses discretization to allow for efficient computation regardless of the choice of score function.